iasanders/SharePoint-Managed-Metadata-Navigator-/README.md

-sushi
+SPMMDN
 =====
 Use SharePoint Managed Metadata Navigator to browse, explore, create, update, delete, export and import MMD Groups, Termsets, and Terms for SharePoint 2010.

-Use this tool SPMMD to Navigate, Administer, and Export SharePoint 2013 Managed Metadata.
+Use this tool SPMMDN to Navigate, Administer, and Export SharePoint 2013 Managed Metadata.

 Features includes: Uses SharePoint Object Model, not Web Services.
 Navigate the MMD structure, seeing more information than the standard MMD interface (like GUIDs, internal settings, counts, etc.)